dlion/dryrun/_posts/2018-01-10-hacktoberfest-swag.md

 ---
-title: "Hacktoberfest 2017"
+title: Hacktoberfest 2017
-description: "Today I've got some swag from @github and @digitalocean for Hacktoberfest"
+description: Today I've got some swag from @github and @digitalocean for Hacktoberfest
 tags:
-  - Programming
-  - Life
+- personal
 cover: "/assets/images/covers/hacktoberfest_17.jpg"
 ---

 Today I've got some swag from @github and @digitalocean for **Hacktoberfest**